facioquo/stock-indicators-python/docs/contributing.md

 ## Documentation

-This site uses [GitHub Pages](https://pages.github.com) and [Jekyll](https://jekyllrb.com) construction with Front Matter.
+This site uses [Jekyll](https://jekyllrb.com) construction with Front Matter.
 The documentation site is in the `docs` folder.
 Build the site locally to test that it works properly.
 See [GitHub Pages documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll) for initial setup instructions.

 ```bash